-1. All assigned reading should be completed before submitting written assignments.
+- 1. All assigned reading should be completed before submitting written assignments. - 2.
+All written assignments must be typed (computer word processing is recommended) and submitted in Hard Copy (emailed only in extreme circumstances).

-- 2. All written assignments must be typed (computer word processing is recommended) and submitted via email. - 3.
-Students must abide by the Honor Code, guided by the spirit of academic integrity.
+3. Students must abide by the Honor Code, guided by the spirit of academic integrity.